• Home

 by Dannelle

 If you are a parent, you likely know how important education is to your child.
 When school lets out for the summer, education is often the farthest thing from your child's mind.
 While a break from school is needed, children are still encouraged to continue their education during the summer.
 If you want to keep the learning experience alive during the summer, you should consider incorporating education into your summer vacation.
 Five Fun Ways to Incorporate Learning into your Summer Vacation Many parents wonder if it is really possible to incorporate education into a vacation.
-It is possible and many vacations are not only filled with learning but fun and excitement.
+Many vacations may be filled not only with learning but also with fun and excitement.
 If you are interested in scheduling an educational summer vacation for yourself and your family, you will have to decide on a summer vacation destination.
 When it comes to educational activities, you have a number of different options to choose from.
-Look at Summer Camps If you are looking for annual … [Read more...]
+Look at Summer Camps If you are looking for annual camps … [Read more...]

 Filed Under: Balance, Educational, Parenting, Travel Tagged With: parenting, Travel